Starbucks: Cage-free eggs

 Organizations such as World Animal Protection and Compassion in World Farming have stated that Starbucks has not shown any demonstrable improvement in animal welfare since 2012.
 According to the Humane Society of the United States, Starbucks no longer qualifies as having an actual cage-free commitment.

-Climate Change

-Global climate change is affecting the growth and quality of coffee beans.
-Starbucks can be greatly affected by this due to their specific type of bean they use for their gourmet coffee.
-They use Acadia beans which are grown in Mexico, Brazil, and China.
-These beans need to be grown in a specific climate to grow in, with specific rain fall and temperatures.
-In Mexico and Brazil, the precipitation and temperature have changed drastically in the last decade.
-It is estimated the temperature will increase about 1 to 6 degrees Celsius, and rainfall is supposed to increase 15%.

 In popular culture

 Hear Music

 Hear Music began as a music catalog company in 1990, adding a few retail locations in the San Francisco Bay Area.
 Hear Music was purchased by Starbucks in 1999.
 In 2002, it produced a Starbucks opera album, featuring artists such as Luciano Pavarotti, followed in March 2007 by the hit CD Memory Almost Full by Paul McCartney, making McCartney the first artist signed to the new Hear Music label sold in Starbucks outlets.
 In 2006, the company created Starbucks Entertainment, one of the producers of the 2006 film Akeelah and the Bee.
 Starbucks stores advertised the film before its release and sold the DVD.

 Starbucks has become the subject of a protest song, "A Rock Star Bucks a Coffee Shop" by Neil Young and his band, Promise of the Real.
 This single from the album The Monsanto Years criticized both Starbucks's alleged use of genetically modified food and the GMO company Monsanto.